 Tarabuco - Cuadrado

-Pillow case front made from a vintage Liijlla (Quechua for a square shawl made of two handwoven strips joined edge to edge, it's a multipurpose weave used to carry babies, food or just about anything) and backing is a wool bayeta (baize) from Tarabuco, province of Yamparáez, Chuquisaca.
+Pillow case front made from a vintage Liijlla (Quechua for a square shawl made of two handwoven strips joined edge to edge, it's a multipurpose weave used to carry babies, food or just about anything) from Tarabuco, province of Yamparáez, Chuquisaca.

 The everyday Llijlla has woven stripes of k'uychi (rainbow) in the middle and sometimes on the exterior sides of the textile.
 The pampa (larger area of the textile is a solid color with no patterns) can vary from red, orange or maroon, depending the community it is from.
 A typical detail for these textiles is the triangular hand stitched union of both textiles, also following the colors of the rainbow.